andresdavidsv/andresdavidsv/README.md

 ## Hi there, I´m Andrés David | @andresdavidsv 👋

-### I'm a Husband, Father, Developer, and Student!
+### I'm a Husband, Father, Engineer, Developer, and Student!

 <!--
 **andresdavidsv/andresdavidsv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am an Electronics Engineering with an emphasis on Mechatronics, Networks, and Telecommunications.
+I am an Electronic Engineer with an emphasis on Mechatronics, Networks, and Telecommunications.

 I am passionate about technology and running.